Freedom of Information Act

 The FOIA provides the public with access to a public agency’s existing records that are not subject to an exemption under the law.

 Section 30-4-20(c) of the FOIA defines a “public record” as “all books, papers, maps, photographs, cards, tapes, recordings, or other documentary materials regardless of physical form or characteristics prepared, owned, used, in the possession of, or retained by a public body.”

 Certain categories of documents such as personnel records; student records; tests and examinations used to evaluate student or employee performance; records relating to the security of students, staff, or property; records protected from disclosure under attorney-client privilege; and executive session materials are exempt from disclosure under Section 30-4-40.

 Please note that South Carolina law (FOIA Section 30-4-50) prohibits the obtaining or use of public records for commercial solicitation.

-All requests for information under the Freedom of Information Act (FOIA) must be submitted in writing to Ann O’Cain M.Ed., Coordinator of Section 504.
-You may send your request by email (email@example.com) or by letter to her attention at Lexington County School District One, P.O.
+All requests for information under the Freedom of Information Act (FOIA) must be submitted in writing by email at firstname.lastname@example.org or by letter to Lexington County School District One, P.O.
 Box 1869, Lexington, SC 29071-1869.